blukatdevelopment/FPS_Framework/Planning/README.md

 When swingTime exceeds damageEnd it should set damageActive to false and and return to its normal position(The actor's hand position).

 A melee weapon should receive collision signals from a hitbox.

-When damageActive, and colliding with another actor (not itself), it should make the other actor ReceiveDamage and then set damageActive to false.
+When damageActive,and colliding with another actor (not its wielder), it should make the other actor ReceiveDamage and then set damageActive to false.

 **SpawnPoint**